-- Saltwater entries must be caught by boats leaving and returning to Connecticut ports.
+- Saltwater entries caught by boats leaving and returning to Connecticut ports.
 No overnight stays in another state prior to day(s) of fishing.

-- Entries must be filed on the Official Affidavit Form, page 56.
+- Entries must be filed on the Official Affidavit Form, Trophy Fish Award Affidavit (PDF).

 - Fish must be caught by legal methods, played by only one person.

 - Fish must be entered within 30 days of capture.